my-codelab/orb-starter-kit/README.md

 ### Prerequisites

-Before getting started you will need the the following things:
+Before getting started you will need the following things:
 1. A CircleCI account.
 2. Git installed and configured locally.
 3. A CircleCI [Personal API Token](https://circleci.com/docs/2.0/managing-api-tokens/#creating-a-personal-api-token) (Must be Org admin to claim a namespace and publish production Orbs)